Muscle–eye–brain disease: Ocular abnormalities

 Visual problems are often found in people with MEB.
 Patients have low visual acuity and fail to fixate to the visual stimuli.
 Depends on the severity, some display no visual response, some can response to light and some to object.

 More than 80% of the patients reported visual impairment.
-Common problems include glaucoma, myopia, strabismus (“crossed-eye”) and optic atrophy which all occurs in 80-99%.
+Common problems include glaucoma, myopia, strabismus ("crossed-eye") and optic atrophy which all occurs in 80-99%.
 Optic atrophy contains poor pigmentation of ocular fundi, thin blood vessels of retina, small optic discs and scleral border and optic coloboma (degeneration of the inferior optic nerve).
 Cataract affects 30% - 79% of individuals.
 Buphthalmos (enlargement of the eyeball), megalocornea (enlargement of cornea) and nystagmus (uncontrollable eyeball movement) are present in some rare case.

-Although ocular abnormalities account for the poor vision to a large extend, some of the visual problems is associated with the brain abnormalities.
+Although ocular abnormalities account for the poor vision to a large extent, some of the visual problems is associated with the brain abnormalities.

 Central nervous system abnormalities

 MEB impairs the cognition gravely.
 This is reflected by the abnormal EEG and EMG reading in 80% - 99% individuals.
 At the same frequency, hydrocephalus present in many cases.
 The severe form of it is associated with the compression of other nerves and results in more complications.

-Clinical features include severe mental retardation in all aspects.
+Clinical features include severe intellectually disability in all aspects.
 Most individuals have intellectual disabilities of a range of severity.
 Progressive deterioration in behavioral development has been recorded.
 Epilepsy and seizures are found in 30% - 79% of the affected individuals.

 Manifestations in structural malformation are common as well.
 Hypoplasia of mesencephalon, pons, cerebellum and medulla are often.
 Aplasia may occur on top of hypoplasia.
 Flattened brainstem, ventriculomegaly, pachygyria, Type II lissencephaly have been reported.
 At the rate between 5% and 29% holoprosencephaly and meningocele occurs in patients too.